-A stump grinder is a powerful tool that you can use to get rid of tree stumps.
-It literally grinds the stump and the tree roots with a cutter disk or wheel that spins at very high speeds.
+A stump grinder is a powerful tool that you can use to get rid of what’s left of your trees.
+It literally grinds it and the tree roots with a cutter disk or wheel that spins at very high speeds.
 The wheel has teeth on it which do the cutting.
 Those teeth will grind everything up until you’re left with nothing but wood chips.
-If your’re searching for a stump grinder for sale, you should always make sure the teeth on the wheel are in great shape.
-A Rayco stump grinder is known for having long lasting cutting wheels.
+If your’re searching for a one that is for sale, you should always make sure the teeth on the wheel are in great shape.
+A Rayco is known for having long lasting cutting wheels.
 Even if you just need a stump grinder rental, it’s best to take a look at the teeth before leaving the rental shop.
 Now usually the teeth on a disk are made of carbide.
-Hydraulic cylinders are used in the grinder to push it down through the stump and to raise it back up.
+Hydraulic cylinders are used in the grinder to push it down through the wood and to raise it back up.
 Of course it takes a while of pushing down and up to slowly grind away the wood, but it’s a highly effective method.

-When people have trees removed from their property, they often forget that they’ll be left with a stump that gets in the way of what they’re trying to do.
-The truth is that almost all tree services do not include stump removal as part of their standard service.
+When people have trees removed from their property, they often forget that they’ll be left with a clump that gets in the way of what they’re trying to do.
+The truth is that almost all tree services do not include removal as part of their standard service.
 Some can even charge more than what they did for cutting the tree down!
 Many people think they can just dig a stump out of the ground.
-I once had a friend who spent an entire Saturday stubbornly trying to dig out a stump.
+I once had a friend who spent an entire Saturday stubbornly trying to dig one out.
 By the time was done he was well on his way to a nice swimming pool in his backyard.
 It was hilarious to say the least.

-Stump grinders come in various sizes.
+These grinders come in various sizes.
 They can be anywhere in size from a glorified lawnmower to a large pickup.
 It all depends on what the job calls for.
 The typical one usually has a 16 or 17 inch diameter.
-If you own a large property or just plan on having to remove numerous stumps, it’s worth your time and money to rent one or even buy one depending on your actual needs.
+If you own a large property or just plan on having to remove a lot, it’s worth your time and money to rent one or even buy one depending on your actual needs.

 Safety Tips for Using a Stump Grinder

-2) No Jewelry Allowed – Once again it’s very important take off all your jewelry before using a stump grinder.
+2) No Jewelry Allowed – Once again it’s very important take off all your jewelry before using one.
 Don’t even think about starting a machine before doing so.
 Remove ALL necklaces, watches, bracelets, and piercings if they are big, etc. You do NOT want to get any of those caught in this machine.

-Best of luck and hope you have a great experience with your stump grinder!
+Best of luck and hope you have a great experience!